‘Woolly mammoths could walk the Earth again’

 Should we bring back extinct species?
 Is it wrong for humans to manipulate nature to this extent?
 And when more than 20,000 living species are currently threatened with extinction, shouldn’t we focus our efforts on them?
 Wouldn’t it be a huge waste of money?

 Not necessarily.
-Some scientists think that mammoths could help stop climate change.
+Some scientists think that mammoths could help stop the climate crisis.
 Besides, the genetic techniques could benefit animals like the white rhino by reintroducing diversity to tiny populations.
 As the natural world dies around us, could this be just what we need to reinvigorate it?

 - Should we bring back woolly mammoths?